Multi-object filtering with stochastic populations: DISP filter: time prediction

+The appearing targets are, by construction, yet-to-be-detected; the index set $\Ibb^{\circ}_{t-1}$ is thus augmented as follows

-Since the observation set $Z_t$ is not available yet (see Figure~\ref{fig:data_flow}), neither the observation paths in $Y_{t-1}$ nor the composition of the hypotheses in $H_{t-1}$ are modified by the prediction step.
-The probabilities of existence $c_{t-1}(h)$ remained unchanged as well, for there is no new information to reassess the credibility of the hypotheses $h \in H_{t-1}$ currently maintained by the filter.
+On the other hand, since the observation set $Z_t$ is not available yet (see Figure~\ref{fig:data_flow}), neither the distinguishable targets indexed in $\Ibb^{\bullet}_{t-1}$ nor the composition of the hypotheses in $\Hbo_{t-1}$ are modified by the prediction step.
+The predicted set of target indices is thus